tersesystems/terse-logback/README.md

 I have not used these personally.
 I usually roll my own code when I need something on top of SLF4J, because a) I can and b) the wrappers generally aren't great.
 By and large, they tend to conflate concepts they're not interested in, so a hardcoded appender is assumed, or the encoder and layout is merged together, or the like.
 In some cases, the API will [explicitly disable SLF4J functionality](https://github.com/google/flogger/blob/master/slf4j/src/main/java/com/google/common/flogger/backend/slf4j/Slf4jLoggerBackend.java#L100) like the OFF level.

-See the `slf4j-gen` module for how to generate your own logging APIs, and `slf4j-ext` for some examples of extensions.

 ### Logback Encoders and Appenders

 * [concurrent-build-logger](https://github.com/takari/concurrent-build-logger) (encoders and appenders both)